All Episodes

 I think we need to start making this point very clear and very out there that illegal immigration is a huge threat.

-But Sherry, you gotta understand something.
+But Sherry, you got to understand something.

 They're governing against the will of the people.